 Abigail sat by the window.
-With a sigh she raised her paws straight up in the air, then back down again.
+She raised her paws straight up in the air, then back down again.
 Then she did it again.
 Twisting around she looked over the cushion through the arm of the wicker chair.
 It was impossible to sit still.
 With a loud sniff, she kicked the cushion aside and clambered up.
-It still wasn’t dark.
+It still wasn’t dark, why was it taking so long?
 Patrick was taking her back to the shop tonight, to pay for the things in her bag and to get her red car.
 It was very exciting.
 Grigs though, had been told firmly he couldn’t come.

 ‘He’ll get in the way,’ Patrick had said, ‘and he’ll bounce all over the place, he’d better stay here.’

 Standing up on tiptoe, Abigail looked out of the window into the street.
 It was very quiet.
 It must be dark soon and then they could go.
 Patrick seemed to know where the shop was, but it did feel a bit strange to be going back.
 Suppose someone saw them?
 Or… she paused thoughtfully, suppose her red car wasn’t there anymore?
 Suppose someone had bought it and taken it away?
 That would be awful.
 There was a loud crash downstairs.

 ‘Grigs I told you not to bounce on the table!’

 Jumping down, Abigail padded out of the room.
 The polar was pacing too and fro, waving his paws in the air.
 ‘Do you think we’re made of plates?
 That’s the third one you’ve broken this week.’

 Grigs sniffed.
 ‘It was in the way, it wasn’t my fault, it was right under my bounce.’